deljanin/blog/README.md

 - [ ] Meta tags
 - [ ] Update README
 - [ ] Add a notification and a reply systems.
 So that an Admin can reply to other users and then they get an email notification so that they come and check the reply.
+- [ ] Add footer

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

-- Run the following in your terminal:
+- To clone the repository run the following in your terminal:

 ```bash
 git clone https://github.com/deljanin/blog.git